arockiyastephenl/Care-commerce-docs/docs/ONDC/Confirm.md

 of the Seller's Approval for the Order.
 Confirm API sends the Order Confirmation from the user, validates the proof of payment.
 OnConfirm returns a Confirmed Order ID as a response.
-Buyer can use the Order ID to know the Order details, Status of the Payment.
+Buyer can use the Order ID to know the Order details, Status of the Payment. when onconfirm api is called order is completed sucessfully.

 ```bash
 Method:               POST